Ben00n/external_esp/README.md

 # External csgo esp
- super basic proof of concept esp poorly written and probably detected. uses glow object on entities mapped by team id.
+ super basic proof of concept esp poorly written and probably vac detected. uses glow object on entities mapped by team id.

  # How to use